xyliatgithub/IntroInfoSec-2025/lab1/README.md

 ## Environment Setup

 Go to [Lab Environment Setup page](https://seedsecuritylabs.org/labsetup.html) to install the pre-built VM image (Ubuntu 20.04 VM 64 bits).
 You cannot work on it directly on your personal machine.
 - Install VirtualBox first, if you do not have it already.
-(Note: VirtualBox is available for most consumer computers, but there are some exceptions for certain hardware architectures, such as Apple products with Apple Silicon.
-If you have trouble with this step, we encourage you to find a solution by yourself, get a free copy of VMware Fusion as an MSSI student (contact Chris, please), or use a computer in our lab.)
+(Note: VirtualBox is available for most consumer computers, but there may be some exceptions for certain hardware architectures, such as Apple products with Apple Silicon.
+If you have trouble with this step, we encourage you to find a solution by yourself.
+You may get a free copy of VMware Fusion or use a computer in our lab.)
 - VM setup instructions (read very carefully): https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md

 ## Cross-Site Scripting (XSS) Attack Lab (50 points)